Arranging a funeral or cremation in Alabama

 Finding a low-cost cremation provider in Alabama

 The coroner will issue a permit to cremate, and once the funeral director has this, he can proceed with the cremation.
 At present, there is no charge for a cremation permit in Alabama.
 There is no legislated mandatory waiting period before cremation in Alabama.
 However, gathering the necessary paperwork and authorizations generally takes three days or so.
 An expedited cremation can be arranged if required.

 No casket is required.
 A suitable cremation container is used (generally a reinforced cardboard box), and some funeral homes offer rental caskets should you require a service or viewing beforehand.

 What can we do with the cremated remains?
 Laws for ash scattering in Alabama.

 Cremation does render ashes harmless, so there is no public health risk involved in scattering ashes.
-They are basically sterile, organic matter but use common sense and refrain from scattering ashes in places where they would be obvious or offensive to others.
+They are sterile, organic matter but use common sense and refrain from scattering ashes in places where they would be obvious or offensive to others.

 Scattering on private land requires the landowner’s consent, and it is wise to check local ordinance zoning if you wish to scatter on public lands.
 If you wish to scatter ashes in a state park, you should check if the park in question has any rules about permits required for ash scattering.

-If you wish to scatter off the gulf coast or out of Mobile Bay, you need to consider EPA regulations.
-A burial at sea should be 3 nautical miles out, and a written notification provided to the local EPA representative within 30 days.
+If you wish to scatter off the Gulf Coast or out of Mobile Bay, you need to consider EPA regulations.
+A burial at sea should be three nautical miles out, and a written notification should be provided to the local EPA representative within 30 days.

 Burial At Sea Coordinator, U.S. Environmental Protection Agency, Region 4, 61 Forsyth Street Southwest, Atlanta, GA 30303 Phone: (404) 562-9395